 - Reservation and airline call center sales agents

 - Airline ticket counter agents and rates desk specialists

 - Global Distribution System technologists

-An IATA Certificate is awarded to participants successfully passing the final exam.
+An IATA e-Certificate is awarded to participants successfully passing the final exam.

 Please read the General Information on Partner-taught / Self-study exams, and check the Course edition list for exams when booking your exam.

 - Exam Method: Non-supervised online-based exam.
 Exam can be taken any time at your convenience.

 - Exam Format: Multiple Choice